 Yes.
 Siblings can get paid to take care of their brother or sister.

-Can grandchildren get paid to care for their grandfather or grandmother?
+Can grandchildren get paid to care for their grandparents?

 Yes.
-Grandchildren can get paid to take care of their grandfather or grandmother.
+Grandchildren can get paid to take care of their grandparents – whether it is their grandfather or grandmother.

 Caregiver Training